Giant Atlas Moth Facts

 Giant Atlas Moth Physical Description

-However, the amazing arthropod also displays a moderate degree of sexual dimorphism, like most related species.
 In its case, though, this physical trait presents itself in a total of three different ways.
 The females of this marvelous Lepidoptera typically have a greater wingspan and girth than males.
-Meanwhile, males develop significantly broader antennae.
+The smaller males, meanwhile, develop significantly broader antennae.

 - Kingdom: Animalia